ebergstedt/CruDapper/README.md

 * CruDapper uses SQL autogeneration and parameterized queries, together with reflection to provide CRUD functionality to the fast and excellent .NET ORM Dapper. **All basic CRUD methods support both single and multiple object execution and reading**.

-* **Unlike most other Dapper CRUD extensions**, GET methods by primary key takes whatever object you have as primary key.
+* Unlike most other Dapper CRUD extensions, **GET methods by primary key takes whatever object you have as primary key: you are not limited to integers.**.

 GET methods also support easy filtering rows that have been flagged as deleted (provided the table implements IDeletable).
 ```c#